Welcome to my first ever book review about Tales with a Twist!

 My favorite in the tales is “Repairing Cushions“.
 In this, the author have showed how can he play not just with his imagination but also with English words.
 You never knew how difficult was it for me not to break the twist in the review.
 He has cleverly embedded an excellent message for the society, especially for the parents in this story.

 Once you download, please head straight to this one.
 I am sure, you won’t be disappointed.

-With the Troubles of Time Travel story, the author have proved himself that he is not only good in writing a fiction, but also a science related one.
+With the Troubles of Time Travel story, the author has proved himself that he is not only good in writing fiction, but also a science related one.
 Yes, I am surprised at the depth of homework he could have done to make such a story so interesting.
-Its full of details about time travel.
+It’s full of details about time travel.
 But then you ask yourself – Is it true?
 Who cares.
 Its all about how the author keeps you hooked on to the story and make you believe its true.
 And I should agree that Varadharajan has won in this with distinction.

 Another favorite of mine is the story happening around my region.
-Yes Komberi Mookan.
+Yes, Komberi Mookan.
 Even though it reminds of some filmy incidents, it does keep you engaged.

 Hmm, by now I am sure you know what would be my recommendation.
 Yes, why wait.
 Go straight and down the book right here.

 EDIT: Removed the download links since the book is removed from BlogChatter page.